XavKearney/markdown-notes/collaborating.md

 Sites like `GitHub` host repositories, both privately and publicly.
 They also add a layer of collaboration tooling to help smooth your workflow.

 Downloading a repository is as simple as finding the URL and running `git clone [repo URL]` to copy it to your local hard drive.
+For _private_ repositories, you'll have to authenticate yourself somehow.
+You can either do this over HTTPS by typing your username/password every time (slow, tedious), or you can set up SSH key access.
+See [here](https://help.github.com/articles/connecting-to-github-with-ssh/) for how.

 If you have a repository you want to make available online, you need to first [create it](https://github.com/new) and then tell your local repo that it exists, by adding a **remote** repo: